 6. Azure Pipelines (Azure DevOps)

-Overview: Azure Pipelines is a cloud-based CI/CD service by Microsoft that supports building, testing, and deploying applications to any cloud or on-premises environment.
+Azure Pipelines is a cloud-based CI/CD service by Microsoft that supports building, testing, and deploying applications to any cloud or on-premises environment.
+Azure Pipelines leverages Microsoft’s powerful cloud infrastructure, enabling seamless scaling of applications and workflows.

 Key Features: